Central Gippsland Institute of TAFE: Gippsland Educational Precinct

 In 2004 Central Gippsland Institute of TAFE (GippsTAFE) signed a partnership agreement to develop the Gippsland Education Precinct (GEP) at Churchill together with Monash University, Gippsland Group Training, Kurnai Secondary College and Latrobe City, to provide wider vocational options and lift the region's high school retention rate.
-The $12million project funded by the Victorian Government will include a state-of-the-art technology centre, which will allow for advanced apprenticeship training in trades that rely heavily on information technology systems.
+The Gippsland Education Precinct elected for voluntary cancellation of its Incorporation in 2014, with available residual funds transferred to the Federation University Australia Foundation.
+Bursaries were establish intending to assist students to continue their education and career development.